 In some circumstances, we will retain an anonymised dataset (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data, including rights to:

-- Withdraw consent to the processing of your personal data: This applies where we have relied on consent to process personal data.
-Please note that withdrawal of consent will not affect the lawfulness of any processing carried out before withdrawing your consent.
+- Withdraw consent to the processing of your personal data at any point up to 3rd January 2023: This applies where we have relied on consent to process personal Please note that withdrawal of consent will not affect the lawfulness of any processing carried out before withdrawing your consent.

 If you wish to exercise any of the rights set out above, please contact the Data Protection Officer with your specific request by email to: email@example.com